Manvadariya/xdraw/README.md

 - **Offline Mode**: Provide functionality even without internet access, syncing changes once reconnected.
 - **Custom Styling Options**: Allow users to switch between hand-drawn, clean, or professional styles for diagrams.

+## UI Improvements

+The UI has been improved to include a toolbar with buttons for shapes, text, connectors, and freehand drawing.
+The application now supports real-time collaboration with voice and video chat features.
+AI suggestions for shapes or layouts have been implemented.
+Users can switch between hand-drawn, clean, or professional styles for diagrams.
+Export options now include PNG, SVG, shareable links, PDF, and Google Drive integration.
+Offline mode functionality has been added.

 ## Getting Started

 To get started with Xdraw, follow these steps: